 ABCC1 or multidrug resistance-associated protein 1 (MRP1) is a unidirectional efflux transporter with ubiquitous tissue distribution and wide substrate specificity including important therapeutics.
-The main roles of this transporter are (i) efflux of xenobiotic and endogenous metabolites, (i) transport of inflammatory mediators (e.g. LTC4) and (iii) defense against oxidative stress.
+The main roles of this transporter are (i) efflux of xenobiotics and endogenous metabolites, (ii) transport of inflammatory mediators (e.g. LTC4), and (iii) defense against oxidative stress.
 MRP1 plays a role in the development of drug resistance of various types of cancer, and contributes to inflammatory responses [1, 2].
-It does not appear to play a significant role in the absorption or eliminations of drugs, but does seem to be an important modulator of drug tissue exposure and metabolite cellular elimination.
-The FDA and EMA guidances do not mention MRP1, as there are no clinical demonstrations of a notable role in drug absorption, elimination, or DDI, MRP1 is not recommended for investigation by the FDA and EMA.
-Nevertheless, its role in chemotherapeutic pharmacology and drug distribution may be important for some NCEs.
+While it does not appear to play a significant role in the absorption or elimination of drugs, it is an important modulator of drug tissue exposure and the cellular elimination of metabolites.
+Due to lack of clinical evidence for a notable role in drug absorption, elimination, or DDI, MRP1 is not recommended for investigation by the FDA and EMA.
+Nevertheless, its role in chemotherapeutic pharmacology and drug distribution may prove important for some NCEs.

-Whereas the role of glutathione in preventing oxidative stress is well understood, the precise dynamics of MRP1 in regulating cellular glutathione levels require clarification .
-Cellular exposure to reactive oxygen species (ROS) rapidly depletes GSH, whilst increasing GSSG.
+Whereas the role of glutathione in preventing oxidative stress is well understood, the precise dynamics of MRP1 in regulating cellular glutathione levels requires clarification .
+Cellular exposure to reactive oxygen species (ROS) rapidly depletes GSH whilst increasing GSSG.
 GSSG is transported more efficiently by MRP1 than GSH, therefore it may help to maintain a healthy GSSG/GSH ratio .
-Selective inhibition of MRP1 by MK-571 also promotes 4-Hydroxy-2-nonenal (HNE) induced oxidative stress and cell death.
-HNE is a chemically reactive aldehyde produced during lipid peroxidation, thus a protective role for MRP1 is postulated, possibly by MRP1-mediated transport of the HNE-SG complex.
+Selective inhibition of MRP1 by MK571 also promotes 4-hydroxy-2-nonenal (HNE)-induced oxidative stress and cell death.
+HNE is a chemically reactive aldehyde produced during lipid peroxidation; thus, a protective role for MRP1 is postulated, possibly by MRP1-mediated transport of the HNE-SG complex.

 Numerous chemotherapeutic agents, including doxorubicin and vinblastine, have been reported to induce MRP1 expression, and a role for nuclear hormone regulation via CAR has been reported .
 Notch1 signaling has also been shown to regulate MRP1 expression in cultured cancer cells as well as bronchial epithelial cells .

 Clinical significance and polymorphisms